Olexandr88/solana-etl-table-definitions/README.md

 ## How To Submit New Table Definitions

-1. Fork this repository
+1. Fork this repository.
-2. Create a new branch and upload your new files to this branch
+2. Create a new branch and upload your new files to this branch.
-3. Create a PR to merge to this main repository
+3. Create a PR to merge to this main repository.
 4. Wait for it to be reviewed and merged, your BigQuery tables should show up shortly under the \_\_ project.
 5. Now you can query your newly parsed tables more efficiently and for a smaller cost.